JelleZijlstra/typing-spec/spec/spec.rst

 string key can be either required (it must be present) or non-required (it doesn't need to exist).

-This PEP proposes two ways of defining TypedDict types.
+There are two ways of defining TypedDict types.
 The first uses a class-based syntax.
 The second is an alternative assignment-based syntax that is provided for backwards compatibility, to allow the feature to be backported to older Python versions.
 The